hashdrd/geotriangulate/README.md

 ## Installation

-just save geotriangulate.py to any convenient location and import it
+Just save geotriangulate.py to any convenient location and import it

 ## Usage